-a) Minor subdivisions shall not be required to have MPC review unless so requested by the MPC staff, other review agency or the developer.
+(a) Minor subdivisions shall not be required to have MPC review unless so requested by the MPC staff, other review agency or the developer.
 Minor subdivisions may be referred to the MPC for processing as a major subdivision if requested by either the MPC staff, other review agency, or the developer.

 - (b) Topographic information shall not be required unless requested by the city engineer. - (c) Soil classification and percolation information shall not be required unless requested by the health department. - (d) Only one benchmark shall be required.
-An existing accessible benchmark within 200 feet of the petitioner's property, if shown on the plat, shall satisfy this requirement. - (e) The developer shall submit a drainage plan for approval if requested by the stormwater management department for the city. - (f) Minor subdivision final plats shall be approved and signed by the MPC's executive director, city engineer, and the Chatham County Health Department, and the city manager, Provided that where lots are intended for or adaptable to further subdivision, or where a series of minor subdivisions are developed or proposed immediately adjacent to one another, the MPC staff or other review agency may require the developer to comply with the procedures for major subdivisions. - (g) Residential lots having peculiar shape or topography may be approved utilizing private driveway access easements provided the purpose and intent of these regulations are met.
+An existing accessible benchmark within 200 feet of the petitioner's property, if shown on the plat, shall satisfy this requirement. - (e) The developer shall submit a drainage plan for approval if requested by the stormwater management department for the city. - (f) Minor subdivision final plats shall be approved and signed by the MPC's executive director, city engineer and the Chatham County Health Department,.
+Provided that where lots are intended for or adaptable to further subdivision, or where a series of minor subdivisions are developed or proposed immediately adjacent to one another, the MPC staff or other review agency may require the developer to comply with the procedures for major subdivisions. - (g) Residential lots having peculiar shape or topography may be approved utilizing private driveway access easements provided the purpose and intent of these regulations are met.
 Such easements shall have a minimum width of 20 feet.
 The following notation shall be placed on the subdivision plat: "This private driveway access easement is hereby dedicated perpetually for use by the owners and residents of all lots within this subdivision and will not be maintained by the City."
 This provision will only be applicable to minor subdivisions for the purpose of singlefamily use. - (h) Signature block for minor subdivision as follows:

-APPROVED BY THE CHATHAM COUNTY DEPARTMENT SANITATIO (Name of Director), Director Date APPROVED BY THE CITY ENGINEE R, CITY OF SAVANNAH I (Name of City Engineer), City Engineer Date Formatted Table APPROVED BY THE CITY MANAGE ER, CITY OF SAVANNAH I (Name of City Manager), City Manager Date APPROVED BY THE METROPOLITAN PLANNING COMMISSION 1 ]
+APPROVED BY THE CHATHAM COUNTY DEPARTMENT OF HEALTH, DIVISION OF ENGINEERING AND SANITATION (Name of Director), Director Date APPROVED BY THE CITY ENGINEER, CITY OF SAVANNAH (Name of City Engineer), City Engineer Date APPROVED BY THE METROPOLITAN PLANNING COMMISSION (Name of Executive Director), Executive Director Date